-California hillsides were ablaze last year and it looks like a similar disaster may occur again this season.
+California hillsides were ablaze last year, and it looks like a similar disaster may occur again this season.
 Eucalyptus trees are common in California and the warmer states of the United States.
 They are also found in Australia, of which many are native.
-The blue gum variety were introduced around the 1850s as ornamental plants and as timber and fuel.
-So are eucalyptus trees flammable?
+The blue gum variety was introduced around the 1850s as ornamental plants and as timber and fuel.
+So, are eucalyptus trees flammable?
 In a nutshell, yes.
 These beautiful stately trees are filled with aromatic oil, which makes them highly combustible.
 The picture this paints is of California and other areas experiencing serious eucalyptus fire damage.

 Are Eucalyptus Trees Flammable?

 Eucalyptus trees are widespread in California and have been introduced to many other warm states.
 In California, the trees have spread so prolifically that there are entire woodlands almost completely made up of gum trees.
 Efforts are underway to eradicate the introduced species and return woodlands to their native species.
 This is because the eucalyptus has displaced natives and it changes soil composition where it grows, altering other life forms as it does so.
 Eucalyptus fire hazards are also cited in efforts to remove the trees.

 There are some native eucalypti, but the majority have been introduced.
 These hardy plants have delightfully scented, volatile oil in all parts of the plant.
 The tree sheds bark and dead leaves, which make a perfect pile of tinder under the tree too.
 When the oils in the tree heat up, the plant releases flammable gas, which ignites into a fireball.
 This accelerates the eucalyptus fire hazards in a region and discourages firefighting efforts.